-This savory Asian-style Garlic Green Beans recipe is simple to make and full of flavor!
-It's a great, tasty side dish for a variety of Asian-inspired meals.
-(Vegan, gluten-free.)
+This savory Asian-style Green Beans recipe is so simple to make and full of flavor!
+It's a tasty side dish for a variety of Asian-inspired meals.
+(Vegan, gluten-free, oil-free option.)

-These Asian-inspired garlic green beans are quick and easy to prepare.
+These Asian-style green beans are so quick and easy to prepare!

 Ingredients for Asian Green Beans

-For this recipe, you will toss together in a large skillet or wok:
+For this recipe, you'll toss together in a large skillet or wok:

-- Fresh green beans: You will need about one pound for this recipe.
+- Fresh green beans: You'll need one pound for this recipe.
 For best flavor and nutrients, try to find smooth, firm beans that are a bright green color.
 Avoid ones that are soft, bruised, or starting to turn yellow.
-I purchase organic when possible.
+(I purchase organic when possible.)

-- Fresh garlic cloves: We will use three cloves garlic, but you can use more or less depending on how much you like the taste.
+- Fresh garlic cloves: We'll use three cloves garlic, but you can add more or less depending on how much you like the taste.

 - Tamari: Or substitute soy sauce but I use tamari for a gluten-free option.
 Coconut aminos could also work.
-Be sure to use low sodium if needed.
+Be sure to use low sodium if desired.

-Vegetables: Include other veggies such as mushrooms, baby bok choy, mung bean sprouts, etc.
+Vegetables: Include other veggies such as mushrooms, baby bok choy, bell pepper, mung bean sprouts, etc.

-Make it spicy: For a bit of heat, add red pepper flakes to taste before serving.
+Make it spicy: Add sriracha or red pepper flakes to taste before serving.

-Garnish + toppings: Sprinkle your bowl with sesame seeds, chopped peanuts, cashews, or sliced almonds before serving.
-They are tasty, plus add nice crunch and texture!
+Garnish: Sprinkle your bowl with chopped peanuts, cashews, sliced almonds, or more sesame seeds before serving.
+They're tasty, plus add nice crunch and texture!